Group

 Alexander (Zander) C. Furnas is a Research Assistant Professor at the Center for Science of Science and Innovation at the Kellogg School of Management at Northwestern University.
 He has a Ph.D. in political science from the University of Michigan.
 He researches the political economy of information, with a focus on the production, dissemination, and uptake of science and expertise in the policymaking process.
 His dissertation examines how congressional staffers evaluate and use privately provisioned information produced by outside organizations.
 He has published articles in the American Political Science Review, Proceedings of the National Academy of Sciences, and Legislative Studies Quarterly, among others.
 More generally, he studies the use of information, science, and expertise in policymaking, interest groups, and elite political behavior using survey, text analysis, and network methods.

-Jian Gao is a Research Assistant Professor in the Center for Science of Science and Innovation (CSSI) at the Kellogg School of Management and the Northwestern Institute on Complex Systems (NICO) at Northwestern University.
-He obtained a Ph.D. in computer science from the University of Electronic Science and Technology of China.
-His research interests lie in the science of science, computational socioeconomics, network science, and economic complexity.
-His recent work focuses on measuring the disparities in exposure to artificial intelligence (AI) technologies and estimating the benefits of AI in science and innovation.
+Youwei He is a Postdoctoral Fellow at the Center for Science of Science and Innovation at the Kellogg School of Management at Northwestern University.
+He holds a Ph.D. in Technology Management, Economics, and Policy from Seoul National University and a Master’s degree in Economics from Nankai University.
+His research interests lie in the science of science, technological evolution, and product science.
+His work focuses on understanding innovation dynamics and the evolution of technologies and products through data-driven and computational approaches.

 Zihang Lin is currently a Ph.D. student in the Department of Industrial Engineering & Management Sciences at the McCormick School of Engineering at Northwestern University, with affiliations at Kellogg Center for Science of Science & Innovation (CSSI) and Northwestern Institute on Complex Systems (NICO).
 His research interests encompass computational social science, science of science, and innovation.
 Recently, his endeavors have been concentrated on extensive data analyses with advanced machine learning techniques, in a quest to achieve a deeper understanding of science and innovation, specifically focusing on accelerating innovation ecosystems.
 He attained a B.Sc. degree in computer science from Fudan University in 2023.